felicianoEGR/Olist_SQL_Analysis_DSA_Capstone_Project/README.md

 Q7 classified all 99,441 customers as one-time buyers within the available customer and order records.

-Q8 identified health\_beauty as the top category, representing 9.26% of total category sales value.
+Q8 identified health and beauty as the top category by product sales value, representing 9.26% of total category sales value.